How Does Debt Consolidation Work and Is It Right for You?

 • Has your credit score improved?
 That makes you more likely to qualify for a lower interest rate.

-• Is it difficult to keep track of multiple debts to multiple creditors?
+• Is it difficult to keep track of multiple debts and creditors?
 A single monthly payment can simplify debt repayment.

 • Is your total debt balance fairly large?
 The benefits of consolidation are more likely to be worthwhile in that case.

 You’ll also need to be aware of any fees charged by the lender.
-Find out how much of your debt can be consolidated and what terms are required by the lender.
+Find out how much of your debt can be consolidated and what terms are required.

 FAQs